mrfmap/mrfmap.github.io/index.md

 Detailed information about the approach can be found in the paper "MRFMap: Online Probabilistic 3D Mapping using Forward Ray Sensor Models", published in the proceedings of RSS 2020.

 The library has been developed on linux and requires CUDA support.
-It was developed by Kumar Shaurya Shankar at the Robotics Institute at Carnegie Mellon University.
+It was developed by Kumar Shaurya Shankar while in the [RISLab](https://www.rislab.org/) at The Robotics Institute at Carnegie Mellon University.

 ## License
 MRFMap is released under the [BSD 3-Clause License](https://choosealicense.com/licenses/bsd-3-clause/)